Department of Economics and Finance

 This course helps students to acquire the knowledge of how the financial market works, to understand the characteristics of various types of financial securities traded on the market, and to know how to determine their value.
 Investment analysis includes valuation of bonds, valuation of stocks, and valuation of derivatives.
 Students will develop their skills on critical thinking, decision making, quantitative methods, oral communication, and written communication.
 Through the term project students will get hands-on practice at designing, managing, and monitoring personal investments.

-Pre / Co requisites: FIN 344 requires prerequisites of FIN 325 and a minimum 2.50 cumulative GPA.
+FIN 344 Prerequisite: Successful completion of FIN 325, with minimum grade of D-, and minimum 2.50 cumulative GPA.

 Distance education offering may be available.